 Address: Desa Pantai Bahagia, Muara Gembong District, Bekasi, Indonesia

 There are stages and entertainment areas near the ponds, so you may find other things to entertain you when you go fish feeding.
-Often there’s live entertainment that the whole family will enjoy.
+Often there’s live entertainment that I’m sure the whole family will enjoy.
 You can call ahead to find out what time the fish feeding happens.

-Summarecon Mal Bekasi
+Summarecon Mall Bekasi

-Website: Summarecon Mal Bekasi
+Website: Summarecon Mall Bekasi

 12. Try the duck satay at the Bebek Kaleyo Grand Wisata